 Summer lawn care: Fertilize early in the season to encourage new growth, control weeds with spot treatments, or by pulling out larger weeds by hand.
 Mow your lawn regularly and often enough so that you never cut more than 1/3 of the height of the grass.
 Irrigate deeply only during dry periods when it hasn't rained for a week or more.
-If the idea of keeping a piece of land alive and breathable causes your cheeks to turn green, you've come to the right place.
+If the idea of keeping a piece of the land alive and breathable causes your cheeks to turn green, you've come to the right place.

-Whether you're a new homeowner or haven't had time to get your hands dirty, our beginner's guide to lawn care offers easy to follow tips.
+Whether you're a new homeowner or haven't had time to get your hands dirty, our beginner's guide to lawn care offers easy-to-follow tips.
 What time of year should you fertilize your lawn?
 What tools should you store in your garden shed or garage?
 We have the answers to make your grass greener and your thumb green.
 The ground is not just a mound of earth from which grass magically sprouts.
 The health of your soil has a significant impact on the health of your lawn.

 If your soil is low in nutrients and organic matter, then your lawn will have a hard time growing without the help of fertilizers.
 Soil texture also affects the way you care for your lawn.
 For example, clay soils hold water much better than sandy soils, meaning you won't have to water a clay lawn as often.
 Soil tests are available at home, but they don't provide as detailed results as a soil test done in a laboratory.